Using Library Databases to Answer Common Business Questions

 If anyone is using a name I'm thinking of for my business?

 If a company has registered their name as a tradename at the federal level they will appear in a Patent and Trademark Office database called theTrademark Electronic Search System.
 At the state level the Indiana Secretary of State has a Business Entity Name Search.
-Many companies don't register their name, and still have some common-law legal rights to the name, so you might also want to check ReferenceUSA listings of 24,000,000 US firms or Dun and Bradstreet's Million Dollar Database.
+Many companies don't register their name, and still have some common-law legal rights to the name, so you might also want to check ReferenceUSA listings of 24,000,000 US firms.
 (For more info see ReferenceUSA Searching and Downloading Instructions.)

 Articles on a company?

 For a national slant, try General Businessfile, Business Source Premier, or Business Insights: Essentials.
 For local or regional coverage try Indianapolis Star/News.
 In any of these databases searching for a company is pretty simple.
 Usually you just type the company name in the search box.
 It's best to leave off words like "Corp." or "Inc." or "Co.", since they vary so much.

 An article which appeared in the Star?